suneel0101/python-and-pandas-bootcamp/README.md

 (Creative) Exercise: with a partner, use pivot tables to play around with the data.
 What pivots do you find particularly interesting or useful for this dataset?

+## Plots from the dataframe
+1. Let's pivot and sum it up
+2. Reset index so we get a normal pivot table again

 # More Pandas (120)
 Let's expand our Pandas knowledge and practice it with another dataset.